jeffreykegler/Marpa--R2/UPDATES.md

 even a small doc always is part of the distribution itself and requires the creation of a completely new version.

-Because Marpa is now "stable", new versions are released only when they benefit its current users.
+Marpa is now "stable", and new features are not added to it.
+New versions are released only when they benefit current users.
-In effect, this means new versions occur only when a serious bug is discovered, which (knock on wood) happens rarely.
+In effect, this means new versions occur only when a serious bug is discovered.

 ## No support for Perl 5.10.0

 Marpa::R2 no longer supports Perl 5.10.0.
+There do not appear to be any Marpa::R2 users of Perl 5.10.0.
+And, in the cloud,
-Perl 5.10.0 is so rare it is hard to find testing of it, and there does not appear to be any Marpa::R2 users of Perl 5.10.0.
+Perl 5.10.0 is so rare it is hard to find testing for it.

 ## No support for cperl and other Perl variants